Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 - `<env_name>`**(Optional)** is the name (including path) of your [Unity executable](Learning-Environment-Executable.md) containing the agents to be trained.
 If `<env_name>` is not passed, the training will happen in the Editor.
-Press the :arrow*forward: button in Unity when the message *"Start training by pressing the Play button in the Unity Editor"\_ is displayed on the screen.
+Press the **Play** button in Unity when the message _"Start training by pressing the Play button in the Unity Editor"_ is displayed on the screen.
 - `<run-identifier>` is a unique name you can use to identify the results of your training runs.